Are All Writers Now Google Slaves?

 Of course, this is a mixed issue.
 On one hand, Google is hijacking your intellectual property rights.
 On the other hand, they are giving your intellectual property the kind of exposure it could not otherwise get.

 But should Google have the right to appropriate your intellectual property without permission?
 Most creative people think that’s unethical.

 There has been an ongoing legal battle between the Authors Guild and Google Inc.

 The Authors Guild, representing writers everywhere, contended that Google was acting illegally by digitizing books without copyright holder permission.

-Of course, all us authors expected to aid humanity with our books too.
+Of course, all of us authors are expected to aid humanity with our books too.
 But we expected to be paid for our work so we could afford to write more books.
-That is the whole point of the copyright law.
-It was designed to protect authors from unscrupulous profiteers.
+That is the whole point of copyright law.
+They designed it to protect authors from unscrupulous profiteers.

 How Did Google Subvert Your Intellectual Property Rights?

-The Writers Guild sued Google to stop their intellectual property rights abuses years afo.
+The Writers Guild sued Google to stop their intellectual property rights abuses years ago.
 The case went through several appeals.